cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 # 2023 STAC Sprint Recap

-At the end of September, Spatio-Temporal Asset Catalog (STAC) community members gathered together in Philadelphia (and virtually) to improve STAC, grow the ecosystem of tools around STAC, and discuss other complementary cloud-native geospatial projects.
+At the end of September, the Spatio-Temporal Asset Catalog (STAC) community members gathered together in Philadelphia (and virtually) to improve STAC, grow the ecosystem of tools around STAC, and discuss other complementary cloud-native geospatial projects.
 This was the 8th STAC Sprint and the first in-person sprint since 2019.
 After 3 days of effort, we made some great strides across the board.

 {{< img src="images/20231016-welcome.png" alt="image showing the 8th STAC sprint participants" caption="" >}}

-Based on the attendees of the sprint and their background/areas of expertise, we split up into 4 different groups.
-These breakout groups were:
+Based on the attendees of the sprint and their areas of expertise, we split up into 4 breakout groups.
+These groups were:

 - STAC Specification(s): STAC core specification (stac-spec), STAC API specification (stac-api-spec), and their extensions
 - STAC Ecosystem (stac-utils)
-- Geoparquet
+- STAC-GeoParquet
 - Outreach and Education

 The following sections outline what each group accomplished during the three days of the sprint and the next steps for each topic.